Blog

 Who's the Best Five-a-Side Player?
 (It's Not Who You Think)

-Ian has organised the same weekly football game for 12 years — dealing with no-shows, late payments, and unbalanced teams long before building Capo to sort it out.
+Ian has organised the same weekly football game since January 2011 — dealing with no-shows, late payments, and unbalanced teams long before building Capo to sort it out.

 Every five-a-side group has the same argument after a few beers.
 Who's actually the best player?
 The bloke who scores the most goals reckons it's obvious.
 The defender says nobody appreciates what he does.
 The organiser just wishes everyone would stop arguing and confirm whether they're playing next week.